Department of Family Services – Children, Youth and Families

 Check out our data dashboard to help you better understand the scope of Foster Care and Adoption in Fairfax County.

-Start the simple 6-step process to determine your readiness to become a foster parent.
-Complete the online form at your convenience!
-Hear back from one of our specialists within two business days.
-You can check out our Faster Families Highway Frequently Asked Questions for more information about the process.
+Once it is completed, you will hear back from one of our specialists within two business days.
+You can check out our Faster Families Highway Frequently Asked Questions for more information.

 For general questions about Foster Care and Adoption.
 Email us or call 703-324-7639.

-2023 Fairfax County Foster Parents of the Year
+2024 Fairfax County Foster Parent of the Year

 Adoption Snapshots White family feature photo graphicAdoption Snapshots Tell a Story – Meet the White Family